Linear Model and Extensions: Homework problems

-\paragraph{ANOVA with heteroskedasticity} This is an extension of Problem \ref{hw5:anova-f} in Chapter \ref{chapter::normal-linear-model}.
 Assume $y_i \mid i \in \mathcal{T}_j $ has mean $\beta_j$ and variance $\sigma_j^2$, which can be rewritten as a linear model without the Normality and homoskedasticity.
 In the process of solving Problem \ref{hw5:anova-f}, you have derived the estimator of the covariance matrix of the OLS estimator under homoskedasticity.
 Find the HC0 and HC2 versions of the EHW covariance matrix.
 Which covariance matrices do you recommend, and why?